 Results shown in iLearn, or released directly by your Unit Convenor, are not confirmed as they are subject to final approval by the University.
-Once approved, final results will be sent to your student email address and will be made available in .
-For more information visit .
+Once approved, final results will be sent to your student email address and will be made available in eStudent.
+For more information visit est.m q.edu.au.